HyVar/hyvar-rec/README.md

 Validate and Explain Modalities
 ----------------------

-hyvar-rec can also be used to check if a given FM is non void for all the possible context.
+HyVarRec can also be used to check if a given FM is non void for all the possible context.
 This can be done by running the following POST request.

 ```